iidgg/dont-touch-my-diamond/the-idea.md

 Future me, I know how much you LOVE javascript, BUT I suggest that you don't do that shit in javascript.

 <!-- 28/4/2023 -->

+Look, the player NEEDS TO BE A DUCK.